exdysa/man_generative-art/README.md

 # man_generative-art
-brain dump for research and datasheets
+brain dump for relevant research and datasheets